NHMDenmark/DaSSCo-Transcription/.github/ISSUE_TEMPLATE/user-report.md

 ---
-name: Bug report
+name: User report
-about: Create a report to help us improve
+about: For users of the DaSSCo Transcription platform
-title: 'Bug report: *insert your title here*'
+title: 'User report: insert your title here'
-labels: frontend, user report
+labels: bug, frontend, user report
 assignees: AstridBVW
-type: Bug

 ---

-**Describe the bug**
+**Describe the problem**
-A clear and concise description of what the bug is.
+A clear and concise description of what the problem is.

 **To Reproduce**
 Steps to reproduce the behavior: